 mpared to the other two, as well many others.

-For a little under $20.00, you can buy a case of 36 traps (also called boards).
+For a little under a twenty dollar bill, you can buy a case of 36 traps (also called boards).
 Each board can be separated into 3 monitors; which are perforated to make this process as simple as possible.
 Here’s the good part, each monitor is about the same size as the Roach Motel and the Victor Insect Magnet.
-Doing the math (36 x 3), you get 108 traps for under $20.
+Doing the math (36 x 3), you get 108 traps.

 You may be thinking why would you ever need 108 traps.
 I’ll tell you honestly right now that numbers matter in the war against cockroaches.
 You could be dealing with hundreds, or you could be dealing with thousands.
 The more traps you have, the more you’ll be able to kill.
 Besides, you don’t have to use them all right away.
 Use some and replace them as needed.